What is mediation?

 How do I arrange a mediation or get more information?

-You may schedule a mediation session or place further inquiries to the Center for Dispute Resolution at the University of Maryland Francis King Carey School of Law at 410-706-3836 or by emailing cdrum@law.umaryland.edu
+Complete our form to request a mediation, find out if mediation is for you, or place further inquiries to the University of Maryland Francis King Carey Mediation Clinic.
+You may also contact the Mediation Clinic directly at 410-706-4272, or by emailing cdrum@law.umaryland.edu.